i-c-stratigraphy/subcommission-neogene/pages/gssps.md

 Messinian GSSP in section Oued Akrech, Atlantic side of Morocco.
 Preparation (top middle) and nailing down (bottom) of the "golden spike" with Silvia Iaccarino and Wout Krijgsman during one of the fieldtrips of the RCMNS congres held in Rabat, September 2000.
 Interview for Moroccan television in top right.

 _The Global Boundary Stratotype Section and Point (GSSP) of the Messinian Stage (uppermost Miocene), by F.J.
 Hilgen, S. Iaccarino, W. Krijgsman, G. Villa, C.G.
 Langereis and W.J.
-Zachariasse (2000), Episodes 23 (3) pp. 172-178._ [full text](files/Messinian.pdf)
+Zachariasse (2000), Episodes 23 (3) pp. 172-178.
+[Full text](files/Messinian.pdf)_

 ## Base of the Tortonian